Tejas07PSK/Melanoma-Detection/README.md

 For prediction purposes, this application extracts a total of 34 quatified features from the input-image, each having their own computational methods.
 1. **_Haralick's texture features_**;
-   Haralick introduced Gray Level Cooccurrence Matrix (GLCM), using which various statisctical and differential textural-features of an image are extracted.
-These features, are primarily based on the human-perception of visual textures.
+   Haralick introduced _Gray Level Co-occurrence Matrix (GLCM)_, using which various statisctical and differential textural-features of an image are extracted.
+These features, are primarily based on the 'thermodynamical' aspects of a textured image.
-   GLCM shows how often each gray level occurs at a pixel located at a fixed geometric position relative to another pixel, as a function of the gray level.
+   _GLCM_ shows how often each gray level occurs at a pixel located at a fixed geometric position relative to another pixel, as a function of the gray level.
    Listed below are the set of Haralick's texture features,
    || **Angular Second Moment(ASM)**.